oSoWoSo/disroot-howto/pages/02.tutorials/06.Social/01.DisHub/02.Channels/02.Profiles/docs.en.md

 If you do not wish to be found be people unless you give them your channel address, you may leave your profile unpublished.

-## How to assign one of my profiles to new connections?
+# Assign one of my profiles to new connections
 If you want to change which profile is assigned by default to new connections, go to **Channel Settings**, then **Miscellaneous Settings**.
 The **Profile to assign new connections** drop-down menu lets you choose between your profiles.

 ![profile_assign](en/Profile_assign.png)